fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_EnRoute.md

 ## `alternateAerodrome`

 An en-route `alternateAerodrome` is an alternate aerodrome at which an aircraft would be able to land in the event that a diversion becomes necessary while en route.
-Up to 20 en-route `alternateAerodrome`  may be specified.
+Up to 20 en-route `alternateAerodrome`  entries may be specified.

 ---